jphdotam/BARD-labeller/README.md

 # BARD-labeller
 Python app for labelling ECG text files exported from the BARD EP system

+With thanks to Dr Ahran Arnold, Ben Cullin and Rohin Reddy.

 ## About

 This program is at its VERY early infancy.
 It can currently label text files but I haven't yet coded the ability to export the data in batches.